 What Are the Possible Side Effects of Minimally-Invasive Spine-Surgeries?

 Like every surgery, minimally-invasive spine surgery has its risks.
-Choosing a board-certified neurosurgeon keeps these possible side effects to a minimum.
-Some possible complications include:
+For this reason, choosing a board-certified neurosurgeon keeps these possible side effects to a minimum.
+Some possible complications may include for example:

 - Blood loss